 Step 4: Structures and Natural Methods to Teach

 This is the most visible part of the ABA therapy.
 It is where the learning happens day by day.
-Based on what the child on the spectrum needs, therapists use a variety of evidence-based strategies.
+Based on the child’s needs, the professionals create strategies.
 Some of the most common strategies include:

-- Positive Reinforcement: When the child displays a helpful behaviour, it is encouraged by rewarding them.
-It can be praise, access to a favourite activity or a favourite toy.
-This helps to motivate the child to continue learning without any pressure.
+- Positive Reinforcement: When the child displays a helpful behaviour, rewarding it encourages them.
+It can be praise, access to a favourite activity, or a favourite toy.
+This helps motivate the child to continue learning without pressure.

-- Prompting and Fading: At first, the child is offered support to succeed.
-Then the support is gradually reduced so they are more independent when doing a task.
+- Prompting and Fading: At first, they offer the child support to succeed.
+Then gradually reduce the support so they are more independent when doing a task.

-- Natural Environment Teaching (NET): Skills are taught during everyday activities to help learning feel relevant and practical.
+- Natural Environment Teaching (NET): Children learn skills through everyday activities, making learning feel relevant and practical.

 Step 5: Data Collection

 One key defining feature of applied behaviour analysis online training programmes is that progress is always measured.
-In every session, the therapist collects different types of data, such as:
+In every session, the therapist collects different data, such as:

 - How often does the behaviour occur?